jacomyal/sigma.js/README.md

 ## Overview

+Here are some quick insights on the codebase.
+To know more on these topics, please read the [documentation](https://sigmajs.org/docs).

 ### Architecture

 Since version `v2`, sigma.js focuses on the management of graph display: rendering, interaction...
 The graph model is managed in a separate library called **[graphology](https://github.com/graphology/graphology)**, which is packed with convenience methods to manage graph data structures, and a lot of satellite libraries to handle various graph-related problems (metrics, community detection, layout algorithms...).